pnp/cli-microsoft365/docs/manual/docs/cmd/spo/list/list-view-field-remove.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to a SharePoint Online site, using the [spo login](../login.md) command.

-## Remarks

-To remove field from a list view, you have to first log in to a SharePoint Online site using the [spo login](../login.md) command, eg. `spo login https://contoso.sharepoint.com`.

 ## Examples

 Remove field with ID _330f29c5-5c4c-465f-9f4b-7903020ae1ce_ from view with ID _3d760127-982c-405e-9c93-e1f76e1a1110_ from the list with ID _1f187321-f086-4d3d-8523-517e94cc9df9_ located in site _https://contoso.sharepoint.com/sites/project-x_